Debt-to-Income Ratio: What It Is & How Lenders Use It

 Reduce Debt Payments

-- Refinance student loans: Extending the term lowers the monthly payment (though increases total interest).
+- Refinance student loans: Extending the repayment term lowers the monthly payment (though it increases total interest paid).
+For DTI purposes, a lower payment is what the lender sees.

-- Consolidate debt: Combining multiple debts into one lower-payment loan can reduce total monthly obligations.
+- Consolidate debt: Rolling multiple high-payment debts into one lower-payment personal loan can reduce total monthly obligations — but compare the new monthly payment carefully.

-- Add a co-borrower: A spouse or partner’s income is included in the DTI calculation for joint applications.
+- Add a co-borrower: A spouse or partner’s income is included in the DTI calculation for joint applications — their debt payments are included too, so run the numbers both ways.

-Use our free Home Affordability Calculator →Also useful: Mortgage Calculator · Debt Payoff Calculator
+Use our free Debt-to-Income Calculator →Also useful: Mortgage Calculator · Debt Payoff Calculator

 Frequently Asked Questions